wendall911/TCIntegrations/README.md

 ### Smeltery Additions
  * Bronze
    * Adds back bronze block/ingot/nuggets
-   * Adds alternative recipe for bronze 3 copper ingots + 1 quartz = 4 bronze ingots
+   * Adds alternative recipe for bronze 3 copper ingots + 1 obsidion = 4 bronze ingots
+     * Recipe only exists if modpack does not have Tin
  * Manasteel (see Botania)
  * Neptunium (see Aquaculture 2)
  * Source Gem (see Ars Nouveau)
  * Soul Stained Steel (see Malum)
  * Cloggrum, Froststeel, Forgotten (See The Undergarden)
  * Desh, Calorite and Ostrum (See Beyond Earth)
- * Pendoite, Pendorite Alloy (See Oh The Biomes You'll Go)

 ## Links of Interest